au-re/cloud-functions-pex/README.md

 **Easily build [Python Executables](https://github.com/pantsbuild/pex) that you can run on [google-cloud-functions](https://cloud.google.com/functions/).**

 It turns out that running python code with dependencies like sklearn and scipy on google-cloud-functions is not so easy!
 After a lot of trial and error I built this docker image to take care of all this.
-With it you can generate a python executable (python 2 or 3) with all the dependencies you need to run your code on cloud functions.
+With it you can generate a python executable with all the dependencies you need to run your code on cloud functions.

+You can find the image on [dockerhub](https://hub.docker.com/r/aurefranky/google-appengine-pex/).

 ## Building the executable